meditationstuff/protocol_1/index.md

 * https://vividness.live/unclogging [Last accessed: 2021-02-24]
 * Ecker, Bruce, Robin Ticic, and Laurel Hulley.
 Unlocking the emotional brain: Eliminating symptoms at their roots using memory reconsolidation.
 Routledge, 2012.
 * Coherence Therapy Practice Manual
-* A COMPILATION OF DANIEL'S POSTS AT DHARMAOVERGROUND.ORG https://danielpostscompilation.blogspot.com/p/blog-page.html [Last accessed: 2021-03-06]
+* A COMPILATION OF DANIEL'S POSTS AT DHARMAOVERGROUND.ORG https://danielpostscompilation.blogspot.com/p/blog-page.html [Ingram; Last accessed: 2021-03-06]
 * Slingerland, Edward.
 Effortless action: Wu-wei as conceptual metaphor and spiritual ideal in early China.
 Oxford University Press, 2007.
 * Frantzis, Bruce Kumar.
 Opening the Energy Gates of Your Body: Qigong for Lifelong Health.
 Blue Snake Books, 2006.
 * Lam, Kam Chuen, and Master Lam Kam-Chuen.
 The Way of Energy: A Gaia Original.
 Simon and Schuster, 1991.